JGoleman/JGoleman/README.md

 - 👋 Hi, I’m @JGoleman
 .
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning HTML5,CSS3, and Javascript

-  Beginner in programming with sites set on becoming a Data Engineer.
+  Beginner in programming with sites set on becoming a Full-Stack Developer.

 <!---